trevorlawrence/threat-hunt-jadepuffer/README.md

 The connection to `45.131.66.106:4444` was first identified during the initial-access investigation.
 At that stage, it was an external connection associated with the compromised host and stood out from the host's normal HTTPS traffic.

 The next question was whether this connection was a one-time event or whether the attacker had established a mechanism to re-establish it.

-The investigation guidance indicated that the connection was being restarted on a schedule.
 I treated this as a persistence hypothesis and looked for scheduled activity associated with the `langflow` account.

 Because Linux scheduled tasks are commonly managed through `cron`, I pivoted to the Linux system telemetry and searched for `cron` events associated with the attack run.